How can CBD Oil help Crohn’s Disease?

 Following, you’ll find a table showing the most conventional drugs for Crohn’s disease and their effectiveness, side effects, and risks of possible interaction when used with CBD oils.

 Always speak to your doctor before taking CBD Oil.

 |Crohn’s Disease Medicine||Uses||Possible Side Effects||Side Effects of Combining Medicine & CBD Oil|

 |Mercaptopurine||Immune system modulator||Decreased appetite, diarrhoea, vomiting, nausea.||Can increase of liver damage.|

 |Corticosteroids (e.g. prednisone and budesonide)||To suppress immune system||Hyper activity, confusion, restless.||None that are known|

 |Azathioprine||To suppress immune system||Short-term hair loss, Vomiting, nausea; can increase risk of developing cancer||None that are known|

 |Infliximab||To suppress immune system||Stomach pains, nausea, migraines.||Can increase of liver damage.|

-Interestingly, CBD oil has been shown to inhibit the immune responses that cause the inflammation that triggers Crohn’s without producing side effects like those associated with the medications in the table above.
+Interestingly, CBD oil has been shown to inhibit the immune response that causes the inflammation that triggers Crohn’s without producing side effects like those compared with the medications in the table above.
 For this reason, CBD oil may be a gentler treatment option to replace—or combine with—your current treatment plan.